Organised by RGI & GINGR

 Connecting Vegetation Management & Ecosystem Accounting in Grid Planning

-The session will introduce the SEEA Ecosystem Accounting (SEEA EA) framework as a practical bridge between field-level action and strategic decision-making.
-Through real-world examples and tools such as spatial conservation planning, speakers will demonstrate how biodiversity, ecosystem services, and operational data can be integrated into consistent indicators and monitoring approaches.
-These outputs can inform national reporting systems and align with emerging disclosure frameworks, including CSRD and TNFD.
+There was significant interest in the SEEA EA framework as a practical bridge between field-level action and strategic decision-making.
+Through real-world examples and tools such as spatial conservation planning, speakers demonstrated how biodiversity, ecosystem services, and operational data can be integrated into consistent indicators and monitoring approaches across countries and organisations.

 Event Speakers